Jump back to chapter selection.

 9.2 Independent, Indistinguishable Particles

-We consider N identical particles in a potential V which are not interacting among each other.
+We consider N identical particles in a potential V which are not interacting with each other.
 The Hamiltonian is then given by

 H=i=1NHi with Hi=p^i22m+V(r^i).

-The states of each particle form an independent Hilbert space {ψν} and we can find the stationary states
+The states of each particle, described by single-particle wave functions ψν, form a basis for the single-particle Hilbert space, and we can find the stationary states

 Hiψν(ri,si)=ϵνψν(ri,si).